bradleybauer/voronoiArt/README.md

 Inspiration from here https://github.com/esimov/triangle

-Constructs a set of random verticies based on the intensity of the grayscale of the image.
+Constructs a set of random verticies based on the intensity of the grayscale of the input image.

-Colors pixels based on the color of their nearest vertex.
+The color of a pixel in the ouput image is based on the color of its nearest vertex.

-The color of a vertex is simply the color of the original image at the position of the vertex.
+The color of vertex V is the average color of the pixels in the input image that are closer to V than to any other vertex.

 ![](example1.png)